FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 • Prize money increased to reduce gender pay gap

-FIFA+ and Digital Innovation: $150+ million estimated
+FIFA+ and Digital Innovation: $150+ million

 • Platform expansion and content creation